vendasta/repository-mapper/README.md

 **NOTE**: Repository Mapper requires Bash version >= 4; you'll probably need to `brew install bash`.

-Repository can do a lot of work for you, if you provide a script it will run it on every repository you want.
+Repository Mapper can do a lot of work for you, if you provide a script it will run it on every repository you want.

 It can help with things like: